Skip to main content

 Description: A first course in mathematical modeling without calculus, focusing on mathematical tools needed for modeling, including Excel.
 Topics include regression; the center, spread and shape of a data set; and inferential statistics, including probability, sampling, confidence intervals and hypothesis testing.
 An emphasis is placed on the clear communication of mathematical ideas through writing and the appropriate use of data visualization, including tables and graphs,

-Target Audience: MA-101 is a required course for those majoring in English, history, international studies, modern languages, psychology, and the computer science IT or cybersecurity tracks with a Math Placement Test score less than 16.
+Target Audience: MA-101 is a required course for those majoring in English, history, international studies, modern languages, or psychology.
+It is also required for those majoring in the computer science IT or cybersecurity tracks with a Math Placement Test score less than 16.

 Department: Applied Mathematics